 Layer ingredients in bottom of a 1 1/2 quart casserole dish in the order listed.
-Set aside.

 Prepare topping.

-Mix together cracker crumbs and butter.
-Spread on casserole.
-Sprinkle almonds on top of crackers.
 Bake in a preheated oven 350F. for about 45 minutes until top is golden brown.

 * Cream of chicken or cream of celery soup may be substituted.